70 Mayors Reject Trump Food Stamp Proposal, Saying It Puts Kids At Risk

 The change to SNAP is aimed at plugging what critics say is a loophole that allows states to give benefits to people whose savings and other assets the Trump administration says should make them ineligible for food stamps.

 Anti-poverty groups view the shift as part of a broader push by the Trump administration to peel people off government assistance.
-Republicans who back the move say the new rules are needed in order to curb abuse of federal safety net programs.
+Republicans who back the move say the new rules are needed to curb abuse of federal safety net programs.

 Through the change, the Trump administration aims to cut spending by some $2.5 billion a year.
 Agriculture Secretary Sonny Perdue has pledged the plan will also preserve "the integrity of the program."
 But dozens of mayors counter that shaking up the eligibility requirements will exact a toll on some of the nation's most vulnerable people.